bcmi/libcom/docs/get_started.md

 cd ../libcom/controllable_composition/source/ControlCom/src/taming-transformers
 python setup.py install
 ```
 **Tips**: We have validated the above process on Linux.
-You may encounter ResolvepackageNotFound during installation on Windows or other systems.
+You may encounter `ResolvepackageNotFound` error during installation on Windows or other systems.
 To resolve this, you can try removing the packages under "ResolvepackageNotFound" from libcom.yaml, then create a conda environment.
 Subsequently, based on the runtime error messages, use pip to install the missing packages.

 ## Installation
 ```shell